 Stars

-Stars carry the charge of dazzle held against distance - luminous, possibly unreachable, and often viewed with the lingering question of whether what is seen is real.
-In Taylor's writing the figure most often marks moments of wonder, idealisation, or the kind of naïve hope a turned cliché ("eyes full of stars") both invokes and gently undercuts.
+Stars are dazzle held at a distance: bright, possibly out of reach, and often looked at with the nagging question of whether what she sees is real.
+They tend to mark moments of wonder or idealisation, or the kind of naive hope that a turned cliche like "eyes full of stars" both invokes and gently undercuts.

 “We both did the best we could do underneath the same moon In different galaxies”